psiberx/cp2077-respector/README.md

 Any particular option and `specOptions` parameter itself can be omitted.
 In this case, the default option values will be used.
 The defaults for most of the options can be changed in the [configuration](#configuration).

-For example, `Game.SaveSpec("Legend", { itemFormat = "hash", exportRecipes = false, timestamp = true })`  will create a spec named `Legend-210105-142037` (assuming it's January 5, 2021, 14:20) containing everything but crafting recipes and having hash values for item IDs instead of names.
+For example, `Respector.SaveSpec("Legend", { itemFormat = "hash", exportRecipes = false, timestamp = true })`  will create a spec named `Legend-210105-142037` (assuming it's January 5, 2021, 14:20) containing everything but crafting recipes and having hash values for item IDs instead of names.

-Calling without parameters `Game.SaveSpec()` will save the spec with a default name, overwriting the existing one, and using all default options.
+Calling without parameters `Respector.SaveSpec()` will save the spec with a default name, overwriting the existing one, and using all default options.

-#### `Game.SaveSpecSnap()`
+#### `Respector.SaveSnap()`

 Saves spec with a default name appended with the current date and time.
-Has the same results as `Game.SaveSpec(nil, { timestamp = true })` but is slightly shorter.
+Has the same results as `Respector.SaveSpec(nil, { timestamp = true })` but is slightly shorter.

 ### GUI